icon

 Toll roads

-As of today, there are 25 toll road sections operating in the Republic of Kazakhstan, with a total length of 4,760 km, including: 12 sections of Category I roads with a total length of 2,231 km,
+As of today, there are 25 toll sections operating in the Republic of Kazakhstan with a total length of 4,760 km, including: 12 sections of the 1st technical category with a length of 2,231 km, and 13 sections of the 2nd and 3rd technical categories with a length of 2,529 km.

-The first section – Astana - Shchuchinsk.
-This road became a toll road in 2013.
+The first section, "Astana – Shchuchinsk," has been a toll road since 2013.

 Toll sections of roads